alexch/monkey-vs-robot/README.md

 # Instructions

-Alex has been improving Scott Chacon's Showoff app; until his latest patches get accepted and released, you will have to download and install his version, as follows:
+Alex has been working on Scott Chacon's Showoff app; you will have to download and install his version, as follows:

     git clone git://github.com/alexch/showoff.git
     cd showoff